 Cash and counseling programs give persons with dementia a greater degree of freedom and independence in deciding what services and supports they receive.
 Persons who have Alzheimer’s disease can be resistant to change and the ability to make decisions, such as hiring, training, managing, and even firing, their own caregivers allow them to maintain a greater degree of control.

-In addition, informal caregivers already providing care might be able to be paid via a cash and counseling program.
+Informal caregivers already providing care might be able to be paid via a cash and counseling program.
 This type of program also presents the opportunity for dementia patients to hire a caregiver with which they already have a bond when the need for care arises.
 This ability to choose their own caregiver is huge, as recent data from the Alzheimer’s Association indicates that almost 80% of elderly persons with dementia receive assistance with at least one activity of daily living, such as taking a bath, getting dressed, or eating.

 All in all, cash and counseling programs helps those with dementia remain living in their homes or the homes of loved ones when otherwise they might require nursing home care.

 Participant-directed Medicaid programs are commonly available through Medicaid waivers, but they are also available through regular state Medicaid plans.
 Some states offer multiple participant-directed programs.
-For instance, a state might offer self-direction through both their state program and via a waiver, or offer participant-direction through several waiver programs.
+For instance, a state might offer self-direction through both their state program and a waiver, or offer participant-direction through several waiver programs.

 Traditionally, state Medicaid would pay for institutionalization Medicaid (nursing home care), but not long-term care in the community.
-However, overtime this has started to change, and more states are offering long-term care, such as personal care assistance, through their state plans with the option of participant-direction.
-Formally, consumer directed care via the state plan might be referred to as the Home and Community Based Services (HCBS) state plan option.
-A handful of states are also offering consumer directed attendant care (personal care assistance) via the Community First Choice (CFC) state plan option.
+However, overtime this has changed, and more states are offering long-term care, such as personal care assistance, through their state plans with the option of participant-direction.
+Formally, consumer directed care via the state plan might be referred to as the Home and Community Based Services (HCBS) 1915(i) state plan option.
+A handful of states are also offering consumer directed attendant care (personal care assistance) via the Community First Choice (CFC) 1915(k) state plan option.
 State plan programs are entitlement programs, which means that if a person with dementia meets the eligibility requirements, he or she will receive benefits.

 Long-term consumer directed care is frequently offered via Medicaid waivers.
-Generally speaking, this option is available through HCBS Medicaid waivers, also frequently referred to as 1915(c) waivers.
-Via these waivers, a variety of home and community based supports are generally available and often include personal care assistance, adult day care, homemaker services, personal emergency response systems, respite care, and home modifications for accessibility purposes.
+Generally speaking, this option is available through HCBS Medicaid waivers, also frequently called 1915(c) waivers.
+Via these waivers, a variety of home and community based supports are generally available and often include personal care assistance, adult day care, homemaker services, personal emergency response systems, respite care, and home modifications for safety and accessibility purposes.
 Unlike state plan options, Medicaid waivers are not entitlement programs, and meeting the eligibility requirements does not ensure applicants will receive benefits.
 Stated differently, Medicaid waivers set participant enrollment caps, and once all the participant slots have been filled, waitlists form.